vxmpycl1t/Drag-Race-Simulator/README.md

 * Added All Stars 3 Jury Twist Finale
 * Double crownings are less possible to happen that they used to
 * Bottom 6 episode now requires 6 queens that flopped or did bad in the challenge (And at least 9 queens competing at the moment)
+* Added Custom Queens Images (You need to put a link that ends with .png or .jpg)

 # 03/16/2022
 * Added Episodes where no one wins a challenge